omahs/derisk-research/README.md

 # DeRisk Starknet

-This project consist of a monorepo with components required for the implementation of DeRisk on Starknet.
+This project consists of a monorepo with components required for the implementation of DeRisk on Starknet.
 There are several components in this repository, each with its own purpose and functionality.
 The main components are:
 - `data_handler`
 - `web_app`